mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 2. Each location contains checkpoint scripts that will generate the next location
 3. You must solve challenges and provide correct answers to proceed
 4. If you try to skip ahead, you'll find the locations don't exist yet!
-5. Document your commands and discoveries in your journey log if you'd like
+5. Document your commands and discoveries in your journey_log.txt (this is optional)

 ---